-More than 100 wildlife species are at risk including bald eagles, lynx and bats.
+More than 200 wildlife species are at risk including birds, bats, orchids, and bumblebees.
 The Nongame Wildlife Fund helps protect and restore Vermont's endangered wildlife for future generations to enjoy.

-Your donation supports our work to monitor a diversity of wildlife species including songbirds, salamanders, butterflies, and bats to better protect and manage these species.
+To conserve something, you need to know where it is and what it does.
+Your donation supports our work to monitor a diversity of species including songbirds, salamanders, butterflies, and bats to better protect wildlife.

 Protect Critical Habitats.